HanHsunShih/CreativeMaking-LegendOfHanzi-UnitingThePastAndPresent/README.md

 # CreativeMaking-LegendOfHanzi-UnitingThePastAndPresent

+In this project, the primary objective was to explore the application of artificial intelligence (AI) tools in the field of illustration.
+To accomplish this, I utilized a specific AI art generator called Dreamlike, utilizing its default model known as Kandinsky 2.1.
+By leveraging this tool, I was able to upload multiple images and generate a composite outcome that incorporates various elements such as color palette, texture, and composition.

+For the main resources of this project, I deliberately selected two distinct images.
+The first image was characterized by its grayscale tonality and possessed a prominently thick brush stroke texture.
+The second image featured elements such as butterflies, bridges, cranes, and clouds, executed in a traditional Chinese drawing style.

+The intention behind this assignment was to gain practical experience in utilizing AI technologies within the realm of illustration.
+Through the employment of Dreamlike's AI art generator and the careful selection of the aforementioned images, I sought to explore the interplay of various artistic features and styles, including color, texture, and composition.

 ## My Mission of the Project
 - 4 backgrounds: Game Cover, Background of 2 game levels, game endings background
 - GIF sequences of Hanzi translation animation